organisciak/dissertation/document/6_subjective.md

 \newthought{When collecting taste-matching data}, a tertiary evaluation was done where workers were not only asked to provide a rating of their opinion, but were also asked 'what is your reason for this rating?'
 It was found that by asking workers to contemplate and explicate their reasoning for judgments, their behaviors changed.
-The mean worker ratings (i.e. each worker's average opinion) were more measured, with workers that were overall consistently negative or positive not represented.
+The mean worker ratings (i.e., each worker's average opinion) were more measured, with workers that were overall consistently negative or positive not represented.
 This data was not used for the main evaluation, but serves to emphasize that unexpected variance when working with online crowds not only stems from their tastes and needs, but also the contexts in which they contribute data.